Who Will Comfort Me

 "Who Will Comfort Me" is a song written and composed by American jazz singer-songwriter Melody Gardot.
 It was released as the lead single for her second studio album My One and Only Thrill.
 A live rendition of the song was also recorded and released on her Live from SoHo EP.

 Song information

 The lyrics are very simple, consisting in Gardot asking who will comfort her weary soul.
 Musically, it combines finger-snapping, scat singing and several percussion instruments.

-Music video

-The music video for "Who Will Comfort Me" was directed by Doug Biro.
-It features Gardot performing the song with her backing band inside a studio.
-The performance is intercut with scenes of Gardot exploring the city.